 In the first season, the 14-race series took place mostly at American stadiums, with few events at street circuits.
 Gordon wasn't just an owner, he was also a competitor and first season's champion.

 Stadium Super Trucks expansion to Australia

 The series became popular and the concept spread over, so Super Trucks appeared at 2014 X Games in Austin and 2014 Race of Champions at Barbados.
 The 2014 SST championship was renamed to Speed Energy Formula Off-Road and it took place mostly at street circuits.
 One event was the supporting event fo Indianapolis 500.
 Gordon again took the championship title.
 In 2015, Super Trucks went to Australia and raced in the supporting events of V8 Supercars races.
 Robby Gordon finished second in the final standings, behind Sheldon Creed.

 The 18-year-old Creed was Gordon's teammate at 2016 Dakar Rally.
 They both drove Gordini SC1 trucks for Team Speed Energy and both were disqualified.
 Creed was disqualified after bypassing some checkpoints and making some repairs against the rules while Gordon was excluded from the race after he was caught on camera in unsporting behavior at the road section.

 The incident happened after the last stage when some members of Gordon's crew decided to pass some bottles from one car to another, window-to-window.
 It causes an accident in which luckily nobody was hurt, but Gordon earned exclusion from the race.

-In 2016, Gordon continues to race in the Formula Off-Road series, again against the young Creed as his toughest rival.
+In 2016 and 2017, Gordon continues to race in the Formula Off-Road series.